Fast Relax-and-Round Unit Commitment with Sub-hourly Mechanical and Ramp Constraints

 \cref{eq:OptimizationSimple} indicates that the problem has a weakly time-coupled objective with strongly time-coupled constraints.
 This approach has a potential downside of selecting a different set of generating units compared to a fully coupled approach, because the future payoffs and penalties are not accounted for at a given simulation step.
 It has the advantage of simplifying the computation by reducing the number of required variables.

-The results of this algorithm would not be directly comparable to fully coupled approach on computational time.
+Results from \cref{alg:runtime} are not be directly comparable to fully coupled approach on computational time.
 Since we have shown our algorithm scales sub-quadratically~\cite{Regev2025}, we believe it is possible to proceed with this approach and expand it in the future to include a fully time-coupled objective.
-In this work, the runtime constraints are still time-coupled and the system would be forced to converge while fully accounting for minimum runtime or the number of starts.
+In this work, the runtime constraints are still time-coupled and the system is forced to converge while fully accounting for minimum runtime or the number of starts.

 Unlike~\cite{Regev2025}, we do not compare RRUC results to MIP results.
 The large system sizes, combined with new constraints, make MIP prohibitively computationally intensive for the available hardware (Apple M3 Pro, 18GB RAM).
 Instead we focus specifically on RRUC and adopt a new metric to assess the efficiency of the algorithm: percentage increase in the objective function and percentage increase in runtime as a function of increase in the system size.
-If the objective function and runtime do not explode as the system size increases.
-The algorithm maintains its scaling properties and is efficient.
+If the objective function and runtime do not explode as the system size increases, the algorithm maintains its scaling properties and is efficient.